khutchuasopi-ops/Qa-Manual-Testing-Portfolio/02-Manual-QA-Chatbot-Testing/README.md

-# Chatbot Application — Manual QA Testing
+# AI Chatbot — Manual QA Testing

 ## Project Overview

-Manual QA testing project for a chatbot application.

-The project focuses on testing chatbot functionality, user interactions, message handling, and other relevant application flows.

-> **Confidentiality:** The original application name and company-related information are not disclosed.
-The documentation in this portfolio has been anonymized for confidentiality.
+This project demonstrates my manual and exploratory testing of an AI-powered chatbot used in an e-commerce environment.

+The chatbot allows users to search for products, ask about prices and specifications, compare products, receive recommendations, ask about purchasing options, and communicate with human operators.

+The main goal of testing was to verify the chatbot's functionality, conversation context, product information accuracy, error handling, and overall user experience.

-## Testing Scope
+## Testing Approach

-The testing covered relevant chatbot functionality, including:
+The project was tested mainly through manual and exploratory testing.

+I tested the chatbot from a real user's perspective and used different types of inputs, including normal questions, follow-up questions, multiple requirements, invalid inputs, mixed-language messages, and changes of topic.

+## Main Areas Tested

+- Product search
+- Product information
+- Product prices
+- Product specifications
-- Chat interface
+- Product recommendations
-- User input
+- Product comparison
-- Message sending
+- Conversation context
-- Message responses
+- Purchase intent
-- Conversation flow
+- Operator flow
-- Input validation
+- Chat state
 - Error handling
-- Other relevant chatbot functionality
+- Negative testing
+- Multilingual input
+- Desktop and mobile behavior

 ## QA Activities

-During testing, I:

-- Created manual test cases.
-- Created high-level test scenarios.
+- Test planning
+- Test scenario design
+- Test case design
-- Created functional testing checklists.
+- Manual functional testing
-- Executed manual tests.
-- Identified and documented defects.
-- Created bug reports with reproduction steps.
+- Exploratory testing
+- Negative testing
-- Compared expected and actual results.
+- State and context testing
+- Data consistency testing
+- Usability testing
+- Bug reporting

-## Test Documentation
+## Project Documentation

-The project documentation includes:
+The repository contains:

+- Project Overview
+- Test Plan
+- Test Scenarios
 - Test Cases
-- Test Scenarios
-- Checklists
+- Exploratory Testing Sessions
 - Bug Reports
-- Project Overview
-- Case Study
+- Test Summary

-## Confidentiality
+## Disclaimer

+This project is presented for QA portfolio purposes.

 The original application name, company information, screenshots, and other confidential project materials are not included in this public portfolio.